 The agreement specifies the delivery timetable of the data, and the content and price of the service.
 The agreement becomes valid when both parties have signed it.

 4. The timetable specified in the agreement depends on the nature of the service.

-The ready-made data files accessible at the Research Laboratory or via the remote access system can be used immediately once a user licence has been granted and both parties have signed the related agreement.
+The ready-made data files accessible at the Research Laboratory or via the remote access system can be used within two weeks once a user licence has been granted and both parties have signed the related agreement.